Date of Award

 Scholarly Commons Citation

 Chatman, Yadira Rodriguez, "Modeling and Parameter Estimation of Spacecraft Lateral Fuel Slosh" (2008).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 28.